 The Children's Hospital at Westmead is committed to the growth and development of our nursing workforce.

-- Read the First-year Registered Nurse transition to professional practice brochure
+- Apply for first-year Registered Nurse transition to professional practice program

 Other nursing information

 Nurses within the SCHN are innovative, creative, well-educated and accountable for their practice.
 The SCHN has a number of strategies in place to promote best practice in clinical care and teamwork.
 These strategies include:

 - Investing in Teamwork Leadership and Change/Essentials of Care (EOC)

 - Building a contemporary workforce through rostering for safe patient care, redesigning models of care, providing education programs

 The nursing education service is part of the SCHN Education Service, Randwick and Westmead campuses.
 The SCHN Education Service where possible seeks to have multi-disciplinary education and includes nursing-specific education.
 Within the ward/unit clinical environment, there is education support to progress from a novice through to a highly-skilled nurse professional.
 Ward/Unit-based education is supported through in-services, formal programs of learning, experienced nursing staff and clinical nurse educator support.
 To assist with nursing program design and implementation Nurse Educators work with key stakeholders to develop contemporary educative material.
 There are a number of post-graduate recognised programs that provide credit points into a post-graduate degree.

 Simulation Centres are located at both Randwick and Westmead campuses.
 These centres provide staff with the opportunity to further develop and enhance their practice within a safe and supportive environment.